 The registration fee for the two-week programme is € 1500,-.

-Your application should include a convincing motivation letter, a short CV (2 pages maximum) and a summary of research interests (1-page maximum), and submit to ms. Diletta Ricci.
+Your application should include (1) a convincing motivation letter, (2) a short CV (2 pages maximum) and (3) a summary of research interests (1-page maximum), and submit to ms. Diletta Ricci.
 In time we will put here the new deadlines for submitting your application.
 After approval of your application please register within 10 working days to guarantee your place at the Summer School (you will receive info where to register).